-Petitioner acquired the property, a lot and ten-story office building, by devise from his father in 1928.
-At the time he became owner, the premises were leased to a firm which had sublet the main floor to the Irving Trust Co.
-In 1927, five years before the head lease expired, the Irving Trust Co. and petitioner's father executed a contract in which the latter agreed to lease the main floor and basement to the former for a term of fifteen years at an annual rental of \$25,000, the term to commence at the expiration of the head lease.
+Petitioner acquired the property, a lot and ten-story office building, by devise from his father ...
+[T]he Irving Trust Co. and petitioner's father executed a contract in which the latter agreed to lease the main floor and basement to the former for a term of fifteen years at an annual rental of \$25,000, the term to commence [in 1932.
+Shortly after agreeing to let such premises to Irving Trust Co., petitioner's father died.]

 In 1933, the Irving Trust Co. found it unprofitable to maintain a branch in petitioner's building.
 After some negotiations, petitioner and the Trust Co. agreed to cancel the lease in consideration of a payment to petitioner of \$140,000.

+Taxpayer argued that his damages should be computed thus: ((present value of contractually-required future rent payments) MINUS (fair rental value of property for remaining term of lease)) MINUS (amount realized) EQUALS (deductible loss).
 Petitioner did not include this amount in gross income in his income tax return for 1933.
 On the contrary, he reported a loss of \$21,494.75 on the theory that the amount he received as consideration for the cancellation was \$21,494.75 less than the difference between the present value of the unmatured rental payments and the fair rental value of the main floor and basement for the unexpired term of the lease. ...